honest comparison

 Is Arketa a real Junocal competitor?

 Sometimes, depending on the operation.
-For brick-and-mortar pilates studios with reformer rooms, term-based courses, and in-person capacity-aware booking as the core: not really a direct competitor — different product DNA, different target customer.
+For brick-and-mortar pilates studios whose core is reformer rooms, term-based courses, and filling and tracking in-person classes: not really a direct competitor — different product DNA, different target customer.
 For online-first yoga teachers selling on-demand video and online classes: Arketa is the better fit and Junocal isn't really competing in that segment.
 The overlap is in the middle: small hybrid yoga studios with both in-person and online operations, where the right tool depends on which side is the core.
 If the in-person operation is the core, Junocal.
 If the video / online operation is the core, Arketa.

 Does Junocal have on-demand video like Arketa?

-No, not native.
+No, we don't host it ourselves.
 Junocal recommends Vimeo or YouTube for on-demand video hosting and links from the booking page or storefront.
 This is a deliberate scope decision: on-demand video hosting at the quality online-yoga teachers need is a separate, expensive product to build, and Vimeo and YouTube do it well at low cost.
 Vimeo Plus is around $7/month for unlimited videos.
-For studios where on-demand video is core to the revenue model, Arketa's native hosting is meaningfully better than the Junocal + Vimeo combination.
+For studios where on-demand video is core to the revenue model, having it built into Arketa is meaningfully better than the Junocal + Vimeo combination.

 Does Arketa have reformer pick-a-spot?

 Not at the depth reformer pilates studios depend on.
-Basic capacity scheduling is supported, but the floor-plan-plus-spot-booking pattern that reformer studios need (drag-and-drop equipment placement, named-position booking, real-time out-of-order rerouting, per-class layout toggle) isn't a core Arketa primitive.
+Basic capacity scheduling is supported, but the floor-plan-plus-spot-booking pattern that reformer studios need (drag-and-drop equipment placement, named-position booking, automatic rerouting when a spot goes out of action, per-class layout toggle) isn't a core part of Arketa.
 For reformer studios where pick-a-spot is the daily operation, Junocal, Mariana Tek, or Walla are the right fits; Arketa isn't built for that operation.

 How does Arketa pricing compare to Junocal pricing?